 Is making French friends a mystery to you?

 As you are starting over your life, you need to build connections, friendships.
 Yes, it becomes a need!
 But how to make French friends?
-We often take our friendships as granted at home.
+We often take our friendships for granted at home.
 They just happened.
 Maybe as a child, when growing up, maybe at university, or later at work or just life, it was easy.

 But, in a “normal” context, why is it hard to make friends in France?
-Are the French so difficult, even in “normal circumstances”?
+Are the French really so difficult, even in “normal circumstances”?
 Let’s find out how to make French friends!

 The Expat loneliness